 An authentic copy of Shirley’s Trust is attached as Exhibit “A”.

 ANSWER – Deny.
-The alleged Trustee is aware of the fraudulent activity and to date has failed to take any actions to inspect or allow others to inspect the alleged documents, further suppressing and denying them.
+The alleged Trustee is aware of the fraudulent activity and to date has failed to take any actions to inspect or allow others to inspect the alleged documents, further suppressing and denying them so that it cannot be stated that this is an authentic copy

 Shirley’s Trust, Exhibit A, is clear and unambiguous.

 ANSWER – Deny.
 Shirley’s Trust along with all other dispositive documents are not known to be authentic despite the alleged clarity and unambiguity the whole document is being challenged as a part of a larger fraud to alter illegally the beneficiaries of the alleged Shirley Trust.
+There are reasons to believe the document has been altered to add Theodore Bernstein as a Successor Trustee as part of a larger fraud to seize illegally Dominion and Control of the Shirley Trust and Estate.

 Shirley Bernstein was survived by her husband, Simon L. Bernstein.